+"(A) name:

+TITLE 3-THE PRESIDENT
-'(A) name; "(B) position and title; and

-"(C) annual rate of pay.

-"(c) EXCLUSION FROM REPORT.-If the President determines that disclosure of any item of information described in subsection (b) with respect to any particular individual would not be in the interest of the national defense or foreign policy of the United States-

-'(1) a report under subsection (a) shall-

-"(A) exclude such information with respect to that individual; and

-"(B) include a statement of the number of individuals with respect to whom such information has been excluded; and

-"(2) at the request of the Committee on Governmental Affairs of the Senate or the Committee on Government Operations of the House of Representatives, the information that was excluded from the report shall be made available for inspection by such committee."
+- "(B) position and title; and - "(C) annual rate of pay. - "(c) EXCLUSION FROM REPORT.-If the President determines that disclosure of any item of information described in subsection (b) with respect to any particular individual would not be in the interest of the national defense or foreign policy of the United States- - "(1) a report under subsection (a) shall- - "(A) exclude such information with respect to that individual; and - "(B) include a statement of the number of individuals with respect to whom such information has been excluded; and - "(2) at the request of the Committee on Governmental Affairs of the Senate or the Committee on Government Operations of the House of Representatives, the information that was excluded from the report shall be made available for inspection by such committee."

 [Committee on Government Operations of House of Representatives treated as referring to Committee on Government Reform and Oversight of House of Representatives by section 1(a) of Pub.
-L. 104-14, set out as a note under section 21 of Title 2, The Congress.]
+L. 104-14, set out as a note under section 21 of Title 2, The Congress.
+Committee on Government Reform and Oversight of House of Representatives changed to Committee on Government Reform of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
+6, 1999.]